I'm based in the San Francisco Bay Area and have been involved in making records for over 20 years. I'm available to mix your song, EP or record.

 Q: What's your strongest skill?

 Q: What do you bring to a song?

 A: I like to think I bring sonic strength and muscle to a song.
 Especially in the drum department!

 Q: What's your typical work process?

 A: I always start by listening to the rough mix to get an idea of where things are at.
 Next I go through a discovery process by listening to individual tracks to assess their strengths and weaknesses.
-After that I just dig into the mix to make it the best I can given the material.
+After that I just dig into the mix to make it come alive.

 Q: What other musicians or music production professionals inspire you?

 A: I'm greatly inspired by the mixing of Tchad Blake, Craig Schumacher, Vance Powell, Andrew Scheps, Chris Lord-Alge and of course the great Bob Clearmountain